 PYRETHRUM - Nature's Own Insecticide

-We exclusively utilizes water-based Pyrethrum in our Mosquito Misting Systems.
-Pyrethrum is a natural, botanical insecticide that is environmentally friendly and has several major advantages over chemically synthesized insecticides including its rapid breakdown in the environment and its lack of insect resistance.
+We utilize water-based Pyrethrum in our Mosquito Misting Systems.
+Pyrethrum is a natural, botanical insecticide that is environmentally friendly and has several major advantages over chemically synthesized insecticides, including its rapid breakdown in the environment and its lack of insect resistance.

 Pyrethrum is extracted from a particular type of Chrysanthemum known as the African Daisy (Chrysanthemum cineraria folium).
 Oil is extracted from the seeds of these flowers.
 The seeds are then crushed and used to make mosquito coils burned in tropical climates around the world as a mosquito repellant.